Project

 Note: This project has the client's name and other identifiers removed in accordance with an NDA.

-All roles within these product teams required foundational awareness training.
+All roles within these product teams required foundational accessibility training.

 In the large, cross-role teams that I work with it is common for teams to have a lack of foundational education.
 Utilizing workshops and shareable documentation we begin to build awareness and ownership.
 Failure in A11y education exhibits itself in these ways: